samolego/Taterzens/docs/developers/professions/java/coding_professions.md

     public InteractionResult interactAt(Player player, Vec3d pos, Hand hand) {
         player.sendMessage(Component.literal("You have interacted with ").append(this.npc.getName()), false);
         return InteractionResult.PASS;
     }

-    /**
-     * Method used for creating the new profession for given taterzen.
-     *
-     * @param taterzen taterzen to create profession for
-     * @return new profession object of taterzen.
-     */
-    @Override
-    public TaterzenProfession create(TaterzenNPC taterzen) {
-        MyFirstProfession profession = new MyFirstProfession();

-        // Assigning the Taterzen to the profession so we can use it later. profession.npc = taterzen;
-        return profession;
-    }
 }
 ```